KonstantinaMihailova/IIS-project/README.md

 - The corpus is relatively small
 - Relations are based on **co-occurrence**, not typed semantic relations
 - The system is **extractive**, not fully generative
-- Some event-specific questions may still retrieve noisy context
+- Some questions may still retrieve noisy context

 ## Possible improvements